ryannutley/madeindublin.github.io/README.md

 Lastly, it would be great if you linked back to madeindublin.org on your own website (ex. a link in your site's footer or the logo it self).

+## Add Made in Dublin on your company site